 Carefully follow all of the manufacturer's instructions included with the safety seat you put in your vehicle.
 If you do not install and use the safety seat properly, the child may be injured in a sudden stop or collision.

-Rear-facing child seats or infant carriers should never be placed in the front seats.
+Rear-facing child seats or infant carriers should never be placed in front of an active airbag.

 Installing child safety seats with combination lap and shoulder belts